MelB-tran/CodeLearning/Design Patterns/SolidPrinciples_part2.md

 ### The Problem
 Walk-through a "Membership Provider", which has a very large interface.
-LoginControl - only uses "ValidateUser" method in large "MembershipProvider" interface.
-So creating a custom membership provider based off that interface, the rest of that interface will have to be implemented.
+LoginControl - only uses "ValidateUser" method in fat "MembershipProvider" interface.
+So creating a custom membership provider based off that interface, the rest of that interface would have to be implemented.
+Example no. 2 - ``AboutPage`` that only needs a ``ApplicationName`` and ``AuthorName`` but instead forced to deal with large ``ConfigurationSettings`` class.

+### Demo
+Create another folder ````AboutPage`` takes in a configuration file in the constructor for the class instead.
+If no config file is passed as parameter, it defaults to using a Config settings property from a reference ``Inter
 ## The Dependency Inversion Principle, Pt 1
 coming soon...